xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 ```

 Since we don't have  expressions  in this parser, I used the same
-trick as for Condition, and wrote the routine
+trick as for `Condition`, and wrote the routine

 ```delphi
 {--------------------------------------------------------------}